-When someone makes a query using a search engine--for example, they type "book reviews" into the search bar of Google, Google, or any search engine, will then search for websites that are relevant.
+When someone makes a query using a search engine--for example, they type "book reviews" into the search bar of Google--the search engine will then search for websites that are relevant.
 The search engine bases its determination about relevancy on the existence of the search term (i.e. "book reviews") in the title, url, metadata, content, and alternate text of images.

 If you plant too many keywords in each blog post, you'll dilute the effectiveness.
 To drive traffic, you should choose one keyword or phrase to repeat throughout your content, and this keyword should also appear in the URL and title for that blog post.
 Most blogs also have an application for adding a description and other metadata, such as a list of tags and the alternate text for any images you use.
 You don't want to use your keyword so frequently that it becomes annoying to readers.
 Using it once per every one hundred words should be sufficient.
 Most search engine optimization experts recommend that each blog post be at least 300 words long.

 You may have noticed that my main keyword in this post is "drive traffic," and my secondary keyword is "blog."
 These terms will be added to my desciption and metadata to help search engines match my post to those people looking for ways to drive traffic to blogs.

 To see another post in which I use the keyword "book reviews," go here.

 2. Drive traffic to your blog by establishing connections.

 A search engine will give priority to relevant results that are highly connected over those pages that sit in isolation.
 To help search engines recognize your blog as a highly connected site, you need to include both internal and external hyperlinks.
 Create internal hyperlinks by linking your blog post to other pages/posts on your site.
 Create external hyperlinks by linking your blog post to other websites.